marcelbeumer/react-blueprint/README.md

 - Scrollable widget demonstrating a two-way binding case for React in the browser
 - Widgets use relative (em/vw/vh) units while rendering to maintain full server pre-render capabilities
 - Animated page to page navigation using app/Redux state and react-motion
-- Fast dev-server that hot reloads server code on webpack changes
+- Fast dev-server that hot reloads browser and server code on webpack changes

+## Electron development

+- Development
+  - `npm electron-dev-server` to serve web content
+  - `npm electron-dev` to start the app
+- Production:
+  - `npm run electron-build` to build web content
+  - `npm electron` to start the app

 ## Server rendering